danielneil/Shark-Doc/tutorials/RSI2.md

 > The long-term trend is up when a security is above its 200-day SMA and down when a security is below its 200-day SMA.
 Traders should look for BUYING opportunities when above the 200-day SMA and SHORT-selling opportunities when below the 200-day SMA.

 Therefore:
-* Backtest will identify long opportunities when price is > 200-day SMA
+* Identify long opportunities when price is > 200-day SMA
-* Backtest will identify short opportunities when price is < 200-day SMA
+* Identify short opportunities when price is < 200-day SMA

-###
+#### 2. Choose an RSI level to identify buying or selling opportunities within the bigger trend

+Connors recommends RSI levels between 0 and 10 for buying and between 90 and 100 for selling.

+> He found that returns were higher when buying on an RSI dip below 5 than on one below 10.
+In other words, the lower RSI dipped, the higher the returns on subsequent long positions.
+For short positions, the returns were higher when selling short on an RSI surge above 95 than on a surge above 90.
+In other words, the more short-term overbought the security, the greater the subsequent returns on a short position.

+Therefore:
+* Identify buying opportunities when RSI levels between 0 and 10.
+* Identify selling opportunities when RSI levels between 90 and 100.